The Toronto International Film Festival is not short on eye candy this year.

 Pitt, 49, and Fassbender, 36, (who also star together in the upcoming film "The Counselor") ended the night partying together on the rooftop of the Thompson Hotel.

 Guarded closely by security, Brad and Michael appeared to be in great spirits as they threw back a few drinks, laughing and chatting the night away.
 And they clearly had a lot to celebrate!
-The awards season chatter about "12 Years of Slave" is huge at TIFF.
+The awards season chatter about "12 Years a Slave" is huge at TIFF.

 However, much to the dismay of some of the ogling women in attendance, it was a boys only night for Brad and Michael, and the two A-List actors were pretty much left alone by fellow guests.
 Too bad Michael couldn't get Brad on to the dance floor … Fassbender busted some serious moves the previous night at Soho House Toronto.